 The Family Support Team is based at Te Omanga Hospice and accepts referrals from primary care, self-referrals and the Hospice team.
-The Family Support Team support patients and their families and whānau at the Hospice, and we will also visit you at home if you are not able to come to the Hospice.
+The Family Support Team support patients and their families and whānau at the Hospice and we can also make arrangements to visit you at home if needed.

 Family Support Service includes: